dandyvica/clf/README.md

 path         | no  |  This path will be searched for spawning the external script, if the provided script path is relative.
 Will defaults to '/usr/sbin:/usr/bin:/sbin:/bin' for Unix, or 'C:\Windows\system32;C:\Windows;C:\Windows\System32\Wbem;' for Windows.
 snapshot_file              | no  | a file which will keep runtime data.
 If not present, defaults to '/tmp/clf_snapshot.json' on Unix, or any temporary Windows directory plus 'clf_snapshot.json' snapshot_retention         | no  | number of seconds after which runtime data will be deleted from snapshot file, for a specific tag.
-0 means keep forever, default is ?? user_vars                  | no  | a YAML list of user-defined variables.
+0 means keep forever, default is ?? global_vars                  | no  | a YAML list of user-defined variables.
 These will be provided as environment variables, prefixed with 'CLF_', to the called script searches    | yes | a list of data defining where to search for, what to search for, and which action to trigger on a match logfile     | yes | the path to the logfile to search for.
 If defined as a relative path, it'll be relative to the current directory process     | no  | set it to *false* if you don't want to process the logfile.
 Defaults to *true* if not present